 The Final DIY Corrugated Metal Raised Beds

 Finally!
 Please excuse my wild arugula and trampled bulbs.
 I am thoroughly thrilled with how the beds turned out.
-As an unexpected bonus, I have a couple hummingbirds that come down and bathe when the irrigation is on.
+As an unexpected bonus, I have a couple of hummingbirds that come down and bathe when the irrigation is on.

 One Year Later